Phase behavior of hard circular arcs: results

 \subsection{description}

-By combining the equation of state and the set of order parameters and correlations functions (Section \ref{opcf}) and with the aid of the visual inspection of configurations, five (distinctive) phases have been identified.
-On varying $\uprho$ and $\uptheta$, in addition to the ordinary (I) isotropic phase and (II) (quasi)nematic phase, systems of hard infinitesimally--thin circular arcs can form: (III) a cluster isotropic phase, a version of the isotropic phase where either filamentous or roundish clusters of hard infinitesimally--thin circular arcs are recognisable; (IV) a filamentary phase as schematically depicted as in Fig. \ref{lafigura3}; (V) a cluster hexagonal phase as schematically depicted as in Fig. \ref{lafigura4}.
-The cluster and ordinary isotropic phase actually are two, $\uprho$- and $\uptheta$-dependent, facets of the same, overall isotropic, phase.
-The regions that the actual four phases occupy in the $\uptheta$ versus $1/{\uprho^{\star}}$ plane, together with the curves that delimit them, configure the phase diagram in Fig. \ref{lafiguradiafase}.
+By combining the equation of state and the set of order parameters and correlations functions (Section \ref{opcf}) and with the aid of the visual inspection of configurations, four (distinctive) phases have been identified.
+On varying $\uprho$ and $\uptheta$, in addition to (I) a (quasi)nematic phase, systems of hard infinitesimally--thin circular arcs can form: (II) a (cluster) isotropic phase where, if $\uprho$ is sufficiently high, either filamentous or roundish clusters of hard infinitesimally--thin circular arcs are recognisable; (III) a filamentary phase as schematically depicted as in Fig. \ref{lafigura3}; (IV) a cluster hexagonal phase as schematically depicted as in Fig. \ref{lafigura4}.
+The regions that the four phases occupy in the $\uptheta$ versus $1/{\uprho^{\star}}$ plane, together with the curves that delimit them, configure the phase diagram in Fig. \ref{lafiguradiafase}.
 In describing this phase diagram, it is convenient to subdivide it into four, $\uptheta$-dependent, sections: ({\sc i}) $ \displaystyle 0 \le \uptheta \lesssim \frac{\uppi}{4}$; ({\sc ii}) $ \displaystyle \frac{\uppi}{4} \lesssim \uptheta < \uppi$; ({\sc iii}) $ \uptheta \sim \uppi$; ({\sc iv}) $ \uptheta > \uppi$.